JayaswalPrateek/MyCSnotesForME/DStr.md

 ![time vs input size](https://raw.githubusercontent.com/JayaswalPrateek/MyCSnotesForME/main/Attachments/Screenshot%20from%202023-01-21%2009-52-29.png)

 <mark style="background: #FFB86CA6;">STL ADT</mark>
 - c++ STL is a collection of useful algorithms, data structures and functions related to them in form of template classes
 - c++ STL  has 4 things: functions,algorithms, containers and iterators
 - containers are the classes for the data structures
 - algorithms are complex operations performed on the containers like search, sort
 - functions are simpler operations performed on the containers like push, pop
+- iterators are used to access containers in a simpler way
 - <mark style="background: #D2B3FFA6;">Containers</mark>
 	1. <mark style="background: #BBFABBA6;">vector</mark>
 		- its a large array but not a linked list so when the array is filled then a new array is created and all the contents of the older array is copied to the new array